ignaciosolergarcia/securepihole/README.md

 You should have now the pihole server installed.
 Configure the password for your webserver doing the following:
 >sudo pihole setpassword *yourpassword*

 Access its own URL **ipaddress/admin** and navigate to the *Lists* section of the menu.
-There add a new list to block:
+There add these two new lists to block:
 >https://big.oisd.nl

 >https://energized.pro/ultimate/hosts.txt

 After doing this update the gravity with: